LayerManager/layman/doc/rest.md

   - files with invalid byte sequence are first converted to GeoJSON, then cleaned with iconv, and finally imported to database.
 - for raster layers normalize and compress raster file to GeoTIFF with overviews (pyramids); NoData values are normalized as transparent
 - save bounding box into PostgreSQL
-- for vector layers publish the vector table as new layer (feature type) within appropriate WFS workspaces of GeoServer
+- for vector layers publish the vector table as new layer (feature type) within appropriate WFS workspace of GeoServer
 - for vector layers
   - for layers with SLD or none style:
-    - publish the table as new layer (feature type) within appropriate WMS workspaces of GeoServer
+    - publish the table as new layer (feature type) within appropriate WMS workspace of GeoServer
   - for layers with QML style:
     - create QGS file on QGIS server filesystem with appropriate style
     - publish the layer on GeoServer through WMS cascade from QGIS server